-CMS will review each business requirements audit submission for completeness.
+CMS will review each business requirements audit submission for completeness on a first come, first serve basis.
 CMS will not accept incomplete audits.
-A complete business requirements audit submission meets the criteria described in Exhibit 8, at a minimum.
+A complete business requirements audit submission meets the criteria described in Exhibit 9, at a minimum.
 CMS strongly encourages entities to review these requirements thoroughly to avoid having their audits rejected during the audit submission window.